I’m a Buddhist and as a Buddhist, I am trying to follow the Buddha’s example of an “awakened being” — but what does that really mean?

 Just as we take our reality within the night dream to be completely real (e.g. if someone is chasing us in the dream we run), in a similar way, during the “daydream” we take our projections to be real (“that person doesn’t like me, I suck at my job, I’m in love and now everything is going to be perfect, I need chocolate ice cream right now”).
 We rarely, if ever, have a good look at the quality of our mental activity to see how much of it is fabricated and distorted, and how much of it is accurate and clear.

-Take a break from reading this blog, and for a second look away from the computer.
-First take three mindful breaths and then concentrate on the sounds around you, the sounds of the street or what have you.
+Take a break from reading this and for a second look away from the computer or your device.
+First, take three mindful breaths and then concentrate on the sounds around you, the sounds of the street or what have you.
 What is it that you hear?
 What does it actually sound like?
 Just simply be present and hear what you hear without qualifying or evaluating further.